peymanshahidi/peymanshahidi.github.io/_codes/stata/sol2greg.md

 ---
 title: "Solar Hijri to Gregorian calendar converter"
-collection: codes
+collection: code
-permalink: /codes/stata/sol2greg
+permalink: /code/stata/sol2greg
 date: 2020-06-11
-venue: 'Stata Codes'
+venue: 'Stata'
 ---

 This program takes a string input from Solar Hijri calendar with the following format: "year/month/day" and returns the corresponding dates in Gregorian calendar in %td format.